nicolaipre/kali-docker/README.md

 # kali-docker

-Run Kali as a Docker image with X11 forwarding.
+Run Kali as a Docker image GUI application forwarding.

-This allows you to run GUI applications such as Bloodhound through X11 on your host machine.
+This allows you to run GUI applications such as Bloodhound as if it were on your host machine.

 Based on: https://www.kali.org/docs/containers/official-kalilinux-docker-images/

-## Note
-Keep in mind the security implications with X11 forwarding! https://security.stackexchange.com/a/14817